josai/Punch-IN-OUT/README.txt

 This is a punch IN/OUT program designed to keep track of people entering in or out of a building.
 It's meant to be used with an ID card with two barcodes that have the persons full name with "IN/OUT" at the end.
-The program saves all the files as as .txt files so it should work with any windows machine that has python 2.7 installed.
+The program saves all the files as .txt files so it should work with any windows machine that has python 2.7 installed.